Daniel: Hey, what kind of belt do you have?

 Miyagi: In Okinawa, belt mean no need rope to hold up pants.
 Daniel-san… [taps his head] Karate here. [taps his heart] Karate here. [points to his belt] Karate never here.
 Understand?

 Nearly everyone loves the sports underdog.
-Nearly everyone loves it when a bully gets his comeuppance.
-Nearly everyone loves a sage mentor teaching a protege about life and skill.
+Nearly everyone loves it when a bully gets his comeuppance, and nearly everyone loves a sage mentor teaching a protege about life and skill.

 So it’s no wonder that the 1984 movie The Karate Kid was so well received in the U.S. that it spawned three sequels and a remake that all together earned well over $400 million at the American box office.